-During the past 12 months, the total estimated volume from all recorded overflows was 52,462 gallons or approximately 0.0013% percent of the total volume of wastewater that was collected, transported and treated.
-There were a total of sixteen overflows on our wastewater collection system.
-Six of these overflows were due to debris, grease or roots; one was the result of a mechanical malfunction; and one was the result of contractor damage.
+During the past 12 months, the total estimated volume from all recorded overflows was 858 gallons or approximately 0.00003% percent of the total volume of wastewater that was collected, transported and treated.
+There were a total of three overflows on our wastewater collection system.
+One of these overflows was due to debris, grease or roots; one was the result of a mechanical malfunction; and one was the result of contractor damage.

-Four were due to pipe failure and four more were due to extreme natural conditions from Hurricane Florence.
 All overflows were reported in accordance with State regulations to the NC Division of Water Resources (DWR) and news media as required.
-One Notice of Violation (NOV) was issued by the DWR, and a penalty was paid as a result of this NOV.
+No Notice of Violation (NOV) was issued for any spill and One Notice of Deficiency (NOD) was issued by DEQ for a spill.
+There were no penalties assessed for any overflow.

-The WWTP continued to remain compliant for all permit

-requirements for the past 12 months.
-The average percent removal for conventional pollutants remained very high at 100% for oxygen-demanding pollutants and 99.9% for total suspended solids.
-Nutrient removal rates were also very good at 56% for total phosphorus and 81% for total nitrogen.
-There were no NOVs issued to the WWTP by regulatory agencies during the past 12 months.
+The WWTP continued to remain compliant for all permit requirements for the past 12 months.
+The average percent removal for conventional pollutants remained very high at 100% for oxygen-demanding pollutants and 100% for total suspended solids.
+Nutrient removal rates were also very good at 59% for total phosphorus and 84% for total nitrogen.
+There were no Notices of Violation issued to the WWTP by regulatory agencies during the past 12 months.